 For information on language courses and examinations please see the webpage of the Goethe-Institut Riyadh.

-If you have any additional questions that have not been answered in this article, you may write an email to firstname.lastname@example.org or email@example.com.
+If you have any additional questions that have not been answered in this article, you may use the contact form.
 Please refrain from questions that are explained on this website.